eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

        values are encountered as this is the most correct behavior according to the JDBC and SQL standards.
 This behavior can be modified using the zeroDateTimeBehavior configuration
        property.
-The allowable values are:
+The permissible values are:

           + exception (the default), which throws an SQLException with an SQLState of S1009.